slashedzer0/slashedzer0/README.md

 <p align="center">
   <samp>
-    Aspiring software engineer with a focus on Linux and web development.
-Experienced in the Linux environment and comfortable with Python.
-Always looking to learn and grow as a developer, and excited to contribute to the open-source community.
+    Aspiring software engineer with experience in Linux environment.
+Currently focusing on web development and interested in learning about Web3 technologies.
+Enjoys watching anime and reading manga in free time.
+Seeking to improve skills and contribute to open source community.
   </samp>
 </p>